MECR

 Trans-2-enoyl-CoA reductase, mitochondrial is an enzyme that in humans is encoded by the MECR gene.

 Structure

 The MECR gene is located on the 1st chromosome, with its specific location being 1p35.3.
 The gene contains 15 exons.
 MECR encodes a 21.2 kDa protein that is composed of 189 amino acids; 10 peptides have been observed through mass spectrometry data.

 Function

+The protein encoded by MECR is an oxidoreductase that catalyzes the last step in mitochondrial fatty acid synthesis (mtFAS).
+MECR reduces trans-2-enoyl-ACP to acyl-ACP using NADPH as a reducing agent.
+The resulting saturated acyl-ACP can then re-enter the mtFAS cycle for further chain elongation.
+The reaction can be summarized by the following equation: